How to Grill (Almost) Everything May 21, 2021

 Veggies, fruits, fish, meat… we’re throwing everything on the grill these days.
-Discover how simple it is to transform your favorite appetizers, entrées, and desserts into BBQ-worthy wonders just in time for the Fourth of July.
+Discover how simple it is to transform your favorite appetizers, entrées, and desserts into BBQ-worthy wonders just in time for summer.

 Give your oven and stovetop a rest.
 It’s time to get outside, fire up the heat, and go all-grill EVERYTHING.

 The firm, thick ribs of romaine lettuce are hearty enough to stand up to some heat, so don’t be afraid to cut the individual heads in half, drizzle with olive oil, season with salt and pepper, and throw over medium heat until slightly charred but not wilted, about 5 minutes.

 TIP: Place lettuce cut side-down for even grill marks.

 HOW TO SERVE: Top with creamy avocado, corn, diced tomatoes, a sprinkle of Parmesan cheese, and a drizzle of balsamic vinegar and olive oil.
 Season to taste with salt and pepper.

 READ MORE: Difference Between Olive Oil and Extra Virgin Olive Oil

 2. How to Grill Corn

 First things first, shuck the corn by removing the husks and stringy silk.
 Don’t go crazy trying to remove every last piece, though, because they’ll burn away on the grill anyway.
 Place directly over medium-high heat.
 Watch carefully and be sure to rotate occasionally.
 Cook until slightly charred with dark spots throughout, about 10 minutes.
 Serve immediately with flavored butter and a sprinkle of coarse sea salt.